LilMuh/StudentSystem/README.md

   - Show all student
   - Quit
 2. Determining whether the student id is unique in the department.
 One student can only be added once to each department.
+3. User login system (coming soon)

 ## 2023.10.12
-Finished: Add student into department.
+Add student into department.
 Upcoming: Delete student by id
 ## 2023.10.13
-Basically done.
+This demo is basically done.
 By this system, admin can adjust(add/delete) student from a department.
 Minor adjustions could be multified based on practical needs.
 ## 2023.10.17
 Updating the method by switching Student[] to ArrayList<Student>, which makes the system more adjustable.
 More updates are on the way!
 ## 2023.10.18